astoff/digestif/README.md

 This program can't be useful without a larger collection of data files.
-The typical TeX literate documentation is ostensibly not machine readable, so in most cases lists of commands with a short explanation and a description of the arguments must be compiled manually.
+The typical TeX literate documentation is ostensibly not machine readable, so in most cases a “tags” file (listing all commands and their arguments, preferably with docstrings) must be compiled manually.
 These files are in the `data` folder, and their format should be more or less self explanatory.
 Some sources that seem suitable for automatic extraction include: